 Rebecca grew up in Kansas and received her Bachelor’s degree from Kansas State University.
 She studied Anthropology and French.
 After working jobs that were challenging, yet unfulfilling, Rebecca volunteered her way into doing what she loves most, working with kids and being in nature!
 Her mission is to be part of a team that protects not only natural resources and wilderness, but allows children to experience the joy and mysteries of the natural world.
 She has worked as a Park Interpreter in Colorado, leading pond studies, writing puppet shows, and crafting nature programs for the children and the public.
 She currently works as a teaching assistant at La Mariposa Montessori.
-Rebecca is super excited to be back for her second summer, pursuing her passion of working with kids in nature.
+Rebecca is super excited to be back for her fourth summer, pursuing her passion of working with kids in nature.

 Steve Gibons has enjoyed camping and water-related activities since he was very young, growing up on the lakes of Michigan.
 After college he moved to Hawaii where he lived for 22 years, leading ocean kayaking adventures, humpback whale tours, and more at a the Club Lanai Resort on the island of Lanai.

 He moved to Oregon where he opened up a Scappoose Bay Kayaking, on the Columbia River.
 His four-day kayaking trip was written up by National Geographic as one of the ‘twelve best activities in the world.’
 Wow, that’s some praise!